Pervez Musharraf, Pakistan martial ruler in 9/11 wars, dies

 “I have confronted death and defied it several times in the past because destiny and fate have always smiled on me,” Musharraf once wrote.
 “I only pray that I have more than the proverbial nine lives of a cat.”

-Musharraf’s family announced in June 2022 that he had been hospitalized for weeks while suffering from amyloidosis, an incurable condition that sees proteins build up in the body’s organs.
+Musharraf’s family announced in June 2022 that he had been hospitalized for weeks in Dubai while suffering from amyloidosis, an incurable condition that sees proteins build up in the body’s organs.

 “Going through a difficult stage where recovery is not possible and organs are malfunctioning,” the family said.
 They later said he also needed access to the drug daratumumab, which is used to treat multiple myeloma.
 That bone marrow cancer can cause amyloidosis.